pashmaklang/pashmak/README.md

 ```

 ###### file.read
-wtih this alias, you can read opened file:
+wtih this function, you can read opened file:

 ```bash
 import '@file';